zenfish/muzak/README.md

     C7 B5 Db

-Command line behavior - if it sees....
+Command line behavior - if it sees (and many more types of chords - check out [chords.md](chords.md)) -

     The letters A-G, that's a chord.
 If prepended with an underscore, play a note, else play a chord.
 Can have a wide variety of suffixes, such as: